emteknetnz/silverstripe-build-suffix/README.md

 Dev environments will continue to use the default ?m= suffix so that newly built front end assets don't get stuck in a browser cache.

-You can change this behaviour copying the yml in config.yml into your mysite folder and updating it there.
+You can change this behaviour for different environments by updating config.yml in your mysite folder, e.g.

+BuiltAtRequirementsBackend:
+  use_backend_dev: true

 ## Requirements
 SilverStripe 3